GSFSGroup/Zinc.DeveloperCenter/docs/RedLine/adr-0017-accounting-rules-for-rounding-money.md

 The rounding algorithm of [JavaScript's `Math.round()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round) does *NOT* conform to any of the 5 rounding rules in IEEE 754, does not accept a decimals parameter, and only returns an integer.

-`NumberVal.toFixed()` uses a different algorithm than `Math.round()`, but still doesn't conform to any of the 5 rounding rules in IEEE 754.
-It only returns a string, not a NumberVal.
+`Number.toFixed()` uses a different algorithm than `Math.round()`, but still doesn't conform to any of the 5 rounding rules in IEEE 754.
+It only returns a string, not a Number.

 As expected, JavaScript is the strangest by a [sheppey](https://en.wikipedia.org/wiki/List_of_humorous_units_of_measurement#Length).